- Council Members

 All applicants must provide documents relating to identification, qualifications and a letter of good standing, as outlined below.

-1. A copy of the identifying page and front cover of your valid passport
+1. A certified photocopy of the identifying page and front cover of your valid passport

 2. A recent passport photo

 On the reverse of the photo write 1) your name in full 2) your date of birth 3) your signature.
-Both sides of the photo can be photocopied and sent electronically with your other documents.
+Both sides of the photo can be photocopied and submitted with your other documents.

-1. An A4 copy of your primary veterinary degree diploma
+1. An A4 certified photocopy of your primary veterinary degree diploma

 2. Verification of the passing scores for the NBE/CCT/NAVLE examination(s)